-Currently the secondary brand within Adidas Group, Reebok struggled with several years of steady decline before finally seeming to find its feet in 2014 with a focus on fitness rather than sport, and more recently on "tough fitness"', as well as a greater emphasis on women's apparel.
-At one point in the 1980s it was - briefly - the world's top-selling sports shoe, but its position slipped steadily over the next few decades.
+Currently the secondary brand within Adidas Group, Reebok struggled with several years of steady decline before finally seeming to find its feet in 2014 with a focus on general fitness rather than sport, and more recently on "tough fitness"', as well as a greater emphasis on women's apparel.
+At one point in the 1980s Reebok was - briefly - the world's top-selling sports shoe, but its position slipped steadily over the next few decades.
 Like its rivals, the company felt the pinch from the global shift away from white trainers in the late 1990s.
 Reebok was a little slower to manage a rebound, despite diversification into other clothing lines, such as Rockport walking shoes and boots.
 More recently, the group scored a hit with its street-oriented Rbk range which was closely aligned with the rap music and urban fashion markets and in 2005, the company agreed to be acquired by Adidas for around $3.8bn, creating a stronger competitor to leader Nike.
 Yet despite the best efforts of Adidas the brand suffered fresh declines over the next couple of years, falling behind rival Puma in 2008 to languish in last place among the big four brands.
 There were, finally, signs of a turnaround from 2009 as a result of the success of new fitness sub-brand Easytone (now Skyscape), and subsequent partnerships with UFC, Les Mills training, running club Midnight Runners and others.
 (A partnership with CrossFit was terminated in 2020 following politically incorrect comments by that fitness franchise's CEO).
 The brand also has continued to expand its focus on the women's market, not least through a high-end design partnership with Victoria Beckham and endorsement contracts with actress Gal Gadot and model Gigi Hadid among others.
 Even so, brand sales have continued to fluctuate up and down on either side of €1.7bn annually.
 The figure for 2019 was €1.75bn, up modestly on the year before, but still less than a tenth of what the Adidas brand generates.
 North America and Europe each account for around a quarter of sales.
 Matt O'Toole is brand president.
 In early 2021, following a strategic review, Adidas confirmed plans to seek a buyer for the Reebok brand.
 A deal was evetually agreed with licensing specialist Authentic Brands.
 Though generally regarded as an American brand, Reebok's roots lie in Bolton in the North of England, where shoemaker JW Foster began making spiked running shoes in 1900.
 By the 1920s, Foster was supplying virtually all of the world's Olympic running teams as well as most British football clubs.
 The Reebok name was introduced for the first time by Foster's grandson in 1960, and launched in the US in the 1970s.
 In 1985, the business was acquired by its North American licensee.

 Which agencies handle advertising for Reebok?
 Find out more from the Adbrands Account Assignments database

 All rights reserved © Mind Advertising Ltd 1998-2021